Helping a failing residence permits service pass its government assessment

 Understanding users and their needs

 The first challenge was addressing assessors’ concerns about the lack of user research.
-We needed to actually identify users of the service we could engage with, so we could ensure our testing would be done with real service users, and our research findings would be truly valid.
-Initial findings from stakeholder and user interviews enabled us to generate user personas and segmentation maps to ensure we achieved appropriate coverage of the user groups.
+We needed to identify and test with real users of the service so that our findings would be truly valid.
+Initial findings from stakeholder and user interviews enabled us to generate user personas and segmentation maps to ensure we were covering all user groups.

-• engaging with the service back office to contact existing users of the service who were willing to help
+• engaged with the service back office to contact existing users of the service who were willing to help

-• developing relationships with third parties, such as charities, who had regular contact with our user base
+• developed relationships with third parties, such as charities, who had regular contact with our user base

-• analysing service usage data and government reports to ensure that we accurately represented the demographics of service users
+• analysed service usage data and government reports to ensure that we accurately represented the demographics of service users

-In addition, we identified vulnerable user groups such as asylum seekers and refugees, including young people, and those who support them to communicate with the Home Office about issues with their Biometric Residence permit.
+In addition, we identified vulnerable user groups such as asylum seekers, refugees and young people, and those who support them to communicate with the Home Office about issues with their BRP.

-These users were then engaged throughout the Beta, being involved in a range of user interviews and prototype testing sessions.
-Findings from these research sessions were used to develop recommendations to be refined and prioritised for ongoing prototype testing.
+We engaged with these users throughout the Beta with interviews and prototype testing sessions.
+We used findings from these research sessions to develop recommendations to be refined and prioritised for ongoing prototype testing.

 A before and after view of how the service changed based on our research